This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 This style’s inclusion in the basic styles is debatable.
 Nevertheless, I am mentioning it because Japanese literature frequently refers to it.

-The bonsai shapes Kengai and Takan, in which Kengai conveys nature’s harshness, and Takan expresses its grandeur, are exquisitely combined in the Takan-Kengai style.
+The bonsai shapes Kengai and Takan, in which Kengai conveys nature’s harshness and Takan expresses its grandeur, are exquisitely combined in the Takan-Kengai style.

 Balance is a key component of both designs.

-A two-trunk tree from the bottom or middle is called “Sokan.”
-If the trunk divides the tree into three is called “Sankan,” a trunk divided into five is called “Gokan.”
+A two-trunk tree from the bottom or middle is called a “Sokan.”
+If the trunk divides the tree into three is called “Sankan,” and a trunk divided into five is called “Gokan.”
 Including “Sokan,” they are called “Takan (a tree having many trunks).”

 25 Variations to the 6 Basic Bonsai Styles